restlesswizard/obsidian_web-dev/plugin_instructions/accepted-markdown-metadata.md

 ---
-title: "Accepted Metadata for Markdown Files"
+title: Accepted Metadata for Markdown Files
 ---

 Here are all the metadata fields accepted by the linked-blog-starter-md template.
 All fields are optional.